 Many parents and caregivers may not know the right approach to take or be overwhelmed with all the approaches in general.
 Emotional, mental, physical, and financial ups and downs can occur and lead to tension in the household or among other family members as well.
 It’s important to have a good support team to help with these aspects.
 Finding social support groups can help parents understand how others may also be relating and finding the right therapist to discuss the overall impact is one key step in starting to build the best foundations going forward.

 How can counselling help?

-Individual, couple and family counselling can be a great start to understanding just how such a diagnose will impact the lives around them and help strengthen the relationships within by develping coping strategies going forward.
+Individual, couples and family counselling can be a great start to understanding just how such a diagnosis will impact the lives around them and help strengthen the relationships within by developing coping strategies going forward.
 Group therapy can also help connect families to others sharing similar experiences and sharing their own personal outcomes.

 Various types of therapies exist including:

 Finding the right therapist to build a connection with over time can not only help with managing current and ongoing concerns but also help establish a positive healing outlook.
 If you’re interested in how therapy can help you or your family through these diagnosis, book a free consult today to learn more.

 Bennet, E. et al. Autism Spectrum Disorder, What Counsellors Need to Know.
 American Counseling Association Conference, San Francisco, CA, March 23-25, 2012.